Fast protein folding is governed by memory-dependent friction

 This validation is only possible owing to the long simulation times and diverse range of proteins that comprise the extensive protein data set.
 We show that the memory decay-times, i.e., the duration of memory effects, are significantly long for all proteins in this set, in some instances as long as the folding times.
 This indicates that even for $Q$, which is typically considered by other measures to be a good reaction coordinate \cite{Best_2013}, must be considered as a poor reaction coordinate, when judged according to its non-Markovianity.
 Finally, we also show that, for this particular set of proteins, friction is more important than free-energy barriers in determining folding times, and that this dominance of friction increases for larger proteins.
-Taken together, our findings suggest that, when represented by a low-dimensional reaction coordinate, the conformational dynamics of proteins are dominated by friction and should be treated as non-Markovian in nature.
+Taken together, our findings suggest that, when represented by a low-dimensional reaction coordinate, the fast conformational dynamics of proteins is dominated by friction and is non-Markovian in nature.